SkylineCommunications/dataminer-docs/connector-help/connector_help/Javit_Alarm_Monitoring.md

 # Javit Alarm Monitoring

 The Javit Alarm Monitoring system collects sound alarms from various monitoring computers and forwards the alarms as SNMP traps to a central monitoring application.
-The Javit Alarm Monitoring driver displays a list of all monitoring computers with their current alarm status and delay times.
+The Javit Alarm Monitoring connector displays a list of all monitoring computers with their current alarm status and delay times.

 ## About